ChrisItisdud/AudioProcessingFunctions/simpleUtilities.md

 ``void AudioProcessorAlgos::SimpleUtilities::MStoLR(float m, float s, float &l, float &r)`` - converts the mid/side params to l/r channels and stores the result in l and r.

 ``void AudioProcessorAlgos::SimpleUtilities::MStoLR(double m, double s, double &l, double &r)`` - converts the mid/side params to l/r channels and stores the result in l and r.

+``T AudioProcessorAlgos::SimpleUtilities::slew(T target, T &value, T threshold)`` - will gradually move value towards target in steps the size of threshold when called repeatedly.
+Only works if the type T overloads the <, *, <=, + and - operators, and only makes sense if the type T is numeric (usually float).